tsy24/tp/docs/UserGuide.md

 Example:
 `addTask en/John desc/check insulin level date/2021-09-25 time/10.00am`

+###Delete task: `deleteTask`

+Deletes a particular task for a staff user in the task list from NurseyBook

+Format: `deleteTask INDEX`

+* Deletes the task at the specified `INDEX`.
+* The index refers to the index number shown in the displayed task list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `delete 2` deletes the 2nd task shown by NurseyBook.

 ###Mark a task as completed: `doneTask`

 Marks a particular task in the task list as completed.

 Format: `doneTask INDEX`

-Edits the person at the specified INDEX.
-The index refers to the index number shown in the displayed task list.
-The index must be a positive integer 1, 2, 3, …​
+* Marks the task at the specified `INDEX` as done.
+* The index refers to the index number shown in the displayed task list.

-###Delete task: `deleteTask`

-Deletes a particular task for a staff user in the task list from NurseyBook

-Format: `deleteTask INDEX`
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `done 2` marks the 2nd task shown by NurseyBook as completed.

 ###View all tasks: `viewTasks`